Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 ## Bots on Steemit

-Bots, while controversial, have become a fact of Steemit usage.
-They maximise the rewards of users by voting strategically.
+Bots, while controversial, are common on the Steem blockchain.
+They can maximise the rewards of users by voting strategically.
 They do game the system, but since the system is a game (and one of the co-creators is extremely ambivalent on the subject) it is tolerated.

-However it's a concern that good bots are currently only the hands of a few users.
+It's a concern that good bot software are mainly in the hands of a few users.
 While this is their purview, it's ours to use whatever we can within the system to compete with them.
-They do not really want much high quality bot competition, as it lowers their potential take, but if we don't level the playing field they will dominate the platform too much.
+We attempt here to level the playing field by providing a free, actively supported tool.

 Where the general tools exist to add automatic curation, they come at a cost, which can be a mandatory vote for the services' posts, direct payment, or even by relinquishing data control by tracking.
-To use these services you must also hand over your private posting keys, which is comes with its own risks.

 ### So what is this?